PrefectHQ/prefect/docs/collections/contribute.md

 To help you get started with your collection, we've created a template that gives the tools you need to create and publish your collection.

-Click [here](https://github.com/PrefectHQ/prefect-collection-template#quickstart) to get started creating a collection from the template!
+Use the [Prefect Collection template](https://github.com/PrefectHQ/prefect-collection-template#quickstart) to get started creating a collection with a bootstrapped project!

 ## Listing in the Collections Catalog